 Reasons Cats Move Their Kittens

-As mentioned, the majority of the “abnormal” behaviors a cat displays are instinctual, including moving their young.
-As such, to understand the reason for this behavior, we must first look at how cats in the wild behave when it comes to pregnancy and raising their young.
+As mentioned, many of the “abnormal” behaviors a cat displays are instinctual, including moving their young.
+So, to understand the reason for this behavior, we must first look at how cats in the wild behave when it comes to pregnancy and raising their young.

 In the wild, when a pregnant cat is almost due, they start looking for a secure place to give birth.
-Even lionesses, which can be considered the least vulnerable of all cats will do this.
-The reason is simple – to avoid trouble as much as possible.
+Even lionesses, which can be considered the least vulnerable of all cats, will do this.
+The reason is simple: to avoid losing their vulnerable kittens to other predators.

 Nonetheless, what goes into identifying an ideal birthing place is not always easy to discern.
 You might set up a den in what you think is the most secure and comfortable spot in your house, only for your cat to choose somewhere else to give birth.